pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 seriesPart:
 ---

-While a Pachyderm pipeline is running, it processes any new data that you commit to its input branch.
+While a MLDM pipeline is running, it processes any new data that you commit to its input branch.
 However, in some cases, you want to commit data more frequently than you want to process it.

-Because Pachyderm pipelines do not reprocess the data that has already been processed, in most cases, this is not an issue.
+Because MLDM pipelines do not reprocess the data that has already been processed, in most cases, this is not an issue.
 But, some pipelines might need to process everything from scratch.
 For example, you might want to commit data every hour, but only want to retrain a machine learning model on that data daily because it needs to train on all the data from scratch.

 In these cases, you can leverage a massive performance benefit from deferred processing.
 This section covers how to achieve that and control what gets processed.

-Pachyderm controls what is being processed by using the _filesystem_, rather than at the pipeline level.
+MLDM controls what is being processed by using the _filesystem_, rather than at the pipeline level.
 Although pipelines are inflexible, they are simple and always try to process the data at the heads of their input branches.
 In contrast, the filesystem is very flexible and